 Rowlett, TX 75088

-As reported to the Committee on Accreditation for the EMS Professionson the 2017 Annual Report NREMT Pass Rate Attrition Positive Job Placement No graduates during the 2017 report year.
-No graduates during the 2017 report year.
-No graduates during the 2017 report year.
+As reported to the Committee on Accreditation for the EMS Professionson the 2018 Annual Report NREMT Pass Rate Retention Rate Positive Job Placement Rate 78.6% 80.2% 90%

 To receive the Associate of Applied Science Degree in Emergency Medical Services, students must earn 71 semester credit hours.
 The program requires a minimum of five semesters or 19 months of instruction.